loreanvictor/riss/motivation.md

 Because social interaction with existing content is one of the most successful "simplifiers" for content creation.
 Liking something someone else wrote is pretty easy, and with a press of a button, you've created some (tiny) content of your own.
 Commenting on someone else's post is far easier than writing one from scratch, and so on.

-This essentially democratises content creation on the internet, resulting in more people actively engaged on that front.
-This is why internet was created to begin with and what it should be all about: better circulation of ideas and information.
+This essentially democratises content creation on the internet, resulting in more people actively engaged in sharing and circulating ideas and information.

 A counter-argument for that sentiment might be the fact that lowering the barrier also results in a lot of noise, spam and outright harmful content as well (misinformation, fraud, etc).
 I personally don't see that as a reason to not further democratise content creation by making it easier and more accessible, but as a reason to focus on the problem of accessing and discovering useful content and separating it from said noise.